FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 templates.backup-templates-limit=7
 ```

-After new YANG repository is installed, then UniConfig will look for revision of module
+After new YANG repository is installed, UniConfig will look for revision of the
-'latestSchemaReferenceModuleName' in the repository.
-If found revision is more recent than the last cached
+`latestSchemaReferenceModuleName` module in the repository.
+If the revision found is more recent than the last cached
 revision, UniConfig will automatically write identifier of the fresh repository into 'latest-schema' configuration.
 Afterwards, 'latest-schema' is used by UniConfig the same way as it would be written manually via RESTCONF.